 They include the above mentioned Mississippi Sports Hall of Fame and Mississippi Agriculture and Forestry Museum (both near Crawdad Hole).
 The other two are located across Lakeland Drive and set back a bit on Museum Drive; they are Mississippi Children’s Museum and Mississippi Museum of Natural Science.

-McCool Travel tip: Buy one admission pass to cover all four museums and save about 25%.
+McCool Travel tip: Save about 25% by buying an admission pass to cover all four Jackson MS museums.

 McCool Travel note: There are plenty of Instagrammable places around Jackson but one spot I remember more than any other.
 Driving by the Children’s of Mississippi Hospital I saw a group of nurses wearing different color scrubs taking promo photo shots by the multi-color entrance statue.